 What? :

-A local busy park that has a lot to offer, marshland and grassland covered
+A local park that has a lot to offer, marshland water ponds and grassland covered hills, probably the best bay-front view with amazing sunsets.

 When? :

-note: Park has car entrance fee but if you are coming with bike you can park at
+Due Note 1: This park has car entrance fee but if you are coming with bike or you do not have problem with some extra walk than you can park at

 small parking lot at the entrance to the park road.

-to do this “sometime”… Finally, I visit the park at early December 2020.
+to do this “sometime”… Finally, I visit the park at early December 2020, I had such fun and synced them I'm visiting here regularly.

-a fun nearby park to visit with many things to see.
-I really enjoy the
+This is a fun local south bay park to visit with many things to see.

 The